RTDNA Constitution & Bylaws

 Section 1.
 Authority and Responsibility

-• (a) The President shall possess and may exercise all of the powers of the board while the board is not in session, except to the extent, if any, that such authority shall be limited by a duly-adopted resolution of the board and except also that the Executive Committee shall not have the authority of the Board of Directors in reference to: (1) amending the bylaws; (2) effecting the sale, lease or other disposition of all or substantially all of the property and assets of the Association otherwise than in the usual and regular course of business; (3) approving or amending the budget of the Association; (4) suspending or removing an elected officer, director or member; (5) approving the appointment of a successor officer or director should a vacancy occur in that office; (6) employing or removing the President, or Executive Director, or staff.
+- (a) The Executive Committee shall possess and may exercise all of the powers of the board while the board is not in session, except to the extent, if any, that such authority shall be limited by a duly-adopted resolution of the board and except also that the Executive Committee shall not have the authority of the Board of Directors in reference to: (1) amending the bylaws; (2) affecting the sale, lease or other disposition of all or substantially all of the property and assets of the Association otherwise than in the usual and regular course of business; (3) approving or amending the budget of the Association; (4) suspending or removing an elected officer, director or member; (5) approving the appointment of a successor officer or director should a vacancy occur in that office; (6) employing or removing the President, or Executive Director, or staff.

 Section 2.
 Executive Committee Composition

-Section 4.
+Section 3.
 Quorum of the Executive Committee

-• (a) At any meeting of the executive committee, a majority of the voting members of the executive committee shall constitute a quorum for the transaction of business.
+- (a) At any meeting of the executive committee, a majority of the voting members of the Executive Committee shall constitute a quorum for the transaction of business.

-• (b) The executive committee may take action by an affirmative vote of a majority of those present and voting.
+- (b) The Executive Committee may take action by an affirmative vote of a majority of those present and voting.

 Section 5.
 Executive Committee Meetings

-• (a) Regular meetings of the executive committee shall be held in conjunction with the regular meetings of the Board of Directors.
+- (a) Regular meetings of the Executive Committee shall be held in conjunction with the regular meetings of the Board of Directors.

-• (d) Any member of the executive committee may waive notice of any meeting and no notice of any meeting need be given to any member thereof who attends in person.
+- (d) Any member of the Executive Committee may waive notice of any meeting and no notice of any meeting need be given to any member thereof who attends in person.

-• (e) Members of the executive committee may participate in a meeting of the committee by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other; such participation shall constitute presence in person at such meeting.
+- (e) Members of the Executive Committee may participate in a meeting of the committee by means of conference telephone or similar communications equipment by means of which all persons participating in the meeting can hear each other; such participation shall constitute presence in person at such meeting.

-• (f) A copy of the minutes of each executive committee meeting and of each unanimous consent form executed by executive committee members shall be sent to each member of the Board of Directors within three (3) weeks of such meeting or the effective date of action taken without a meeting.
+- (f) A copy of the minutes of each Executive Committee meeting and of each unanimous consent form executed by Executive Committee members shall be sent to each member of the Board of Directors within three (3) weeks of such meeting or the effective date of action taken without a meeting.

 Article VIII | Committees

 Section 1.
-Establishment and Appointment of Committees
+Establishment and Appointment of Committees and Task Forces

-Section 2.
+Section 3.
 Committee Records and Reports

-• (a) The chair of each committee, with the administrative support of the Association International Office, shall keep accurate and complete committee records.
+- (a) The chair of each committee, with the administrative support of the Association International Office, shall keep accurate and complete committee records.

-• (b) Committees shall meet as required to serve the objectives of the Association and shall advise the Executive Director of the time and place of such meetings and meeting purpose.
+- (b) Committees shall meet as required to serve the objectives of the Association and shall advise the Executive Director of the time and place of such meetings and meeting purpose.

 Article IX | Meetings of Members and Voting